penumbra-zone/penumbra/docs/protocol/src/governance/action/delegator_vote.md

 3. You can't vote on a proposal that is not votable, i.e. it has not been withdrawn or voting has finished.

-4. All invariants with regards to spending a note apply to voting with it.
+4. Invariants 1-3 with regards to spending a note apply to voting with it.

+5. The voting power (amount and asset type of the staked note used for voting), the vote, as well as the proposal being voted on, is revealed during a delegator vote.
+However, they are anonymous in that they do not reveal the address of the voter.

+6. Currently, votes across proposals can be linked if the same staked note is used.

 #### Local Justification